obhq/obliteration/README.md

 ## System requirements

-- Windows 10, Linux or macOS.
+- Windows 10, Linux or macOS 11+.
 - x86-64 CPU.
 - A jailbroken PS4 with FTP server that supports SELF decryption.